OpsOMI/S.L.A.M/docs/en/02_features.md

 - **Encrypted messages in the database:**
   Messages are stored encrypted within the database.

+- **Client ban protection:**
+  If you attempt to access another user's account using your own client, your client will be permanently banned and cannot be used again.

+- **Account ban protection:**
+  If you attempt to log in using someone else's client and successfully access a valid user account, your user account will be permanently banned and cannot be accessed again.

 ## Usage and Administration

 - **Automatic admin and client creation:**